osu-pub/.github/profile/README.md

 ### Step 1: Get Approval
 **All code, configurations, and documentation must be approved for public release *before* being published here.** This step ensures that no sensitive, confidential, or proprietary information is accidentally exposed.

-➡️ **Start the approval process by [visiting the OSU Technology Transfer Office (TTO) portal](https://research.oregonstate.edu/tto/disclose-your-innovation) or contacting [your designated IT support group].** (Please replace this link with the correct internal URL).
+➡️ **Start the approval process by [visiting the Intellectual Property and Licensing Team at OSU Advantage](https://advantage.oregonstate.edu/ip-licensing/i-have-idea) and starting the conversation **

 ### Step 2: Prepare Your Repository
 While our automation handles the legal boilerplate, a great project starts with you!
 Before submitting for transfer, please ensure your repository includes: